isan26/blitz-core/README.md

 ```

-At this point we have the component pool and the behaviour pool, let's bring them together.
+At this point we have the component pool and the actions pool, let's bring them together.
 Create a file named demo.json and put the following:

 ```